-Capitalism did not create poverty, but it inherited it.
-Far from being a cause of poverty, laissez-faire capitalism is the only solution to solving it.
+Capitalism did not create absolute poverty, but it inherited it from pre-capitalist systems.
+Far from being a cause of absolute poverty, laissez-faire capitalism is the only solution to solving it.

 Keep in mind that the moral justification of capitalism is not that it serves the “needs of the many,” but that it protects the rights of every individual — in particular, it protects the individual from the “many” (majority).
-Capitalism is not egalitarian; capitalism is for justice.
+Capitalism is not egalitarianism ideal of “social justice”; capitalism is for justice.